ericallam/docrails/guides/source/constant_autoloading_and_reloading.md

 require 'erb'
 ```

 Ruby looks for the file in the directories listed in `$LOAD_PATH`.
-That is, Ruby
-iterates over all its directories and for each one of them checks whether they
-have a file called "erb.rb", or "erb.so", or "erb.o", or "erb.dll".
-If it finds
-any of them, the interpreter loads it and ends the search.
-Otherwise, it tries
-again in the next directory of the list.
-If the list gets exhausted, `LoadError`
+That is, Ruby iterates over all its directories and for each one of them checks whether they have a file called "erb.rb", or "erb.so", or "erb.o", or "erb.dll".
+If it finds any of them, the interpreter loads it and ends the search.
+Otherwise, it tries again in the next directory of the list.
+If the list gets exhausted, `LoadError` is raised.
-is raised.

-We are going to cover how constant autoloading works in more detail later, but
-the idea is that when a constant like `Post` is hit and missing, if there's a
-`post.rb` file for example in `app/models` Rails is going to find it, evaluate
-it, and have `Post` defined as a side-effect.
+We are going to cover how constant autoloading works in more detail later, but the idea is that when a constant like `Post` is hit and missing, if there's a `post.rb` file for example in `app/models` Rails is going to find it, evaluate it, and have `Post` defined as a side-effect.

-Alright, Rails has a collection of directories similar to `$LOAD_PATH` in which
-to look up `post.rb`.
-That collection is called `autoload_paths` and by
-default it contains:
+Alright, Rails has a collection of directories similar to `$LOAD_PATH` in which to look up `post.rb`.
+That collection is called `autoload_paths` and by default it contains:

 * All subdirectories of `app` in the application and engines.
-For example,
-  `app/controllers`.
-They do not need to be the default ones, any custom
-  directories like `app/workers` belong automatically to `autoload_paths`.
+For example, `app/controllers`.
+They do not need to be the default ones, any custom directories like `app/workers` belong automatically to `autoload_paths`.

-* Any existing second level directories called `app/*/concerns` in the
-  application and engines.
+* Any existing second level directories called `app/*/concerns` in the application and engines.

 * The directory `test/mailers/previews`.

 Also, this collection is configurable via `config.autoload_paths`.
-For example,
-`lib` was in the list years ago, but no longer is.
-An application can opt-in
-throwing this to `config/application.rb`:
+For example, `lib` was in the list years ago, but no longer is.
+An application can opt-in by adding this to `config/application.rb`:

 ```ruby
 config.autoload_paths += "#{Rails.root}/lib"
 ```

 The value of `autoload_paths` can be inspected.
-In a just generated application
-it is (edited):
+In a just generated application it is (edited):

 ```
 $ bin/rails r 'puts ActiveSupport::Dependencies.autoload_paths'